Home

 Objectives and Content

-In social anthropology it is essential to understand how people relate to each other by living in interaction with their spatial and material surroundings.
-Within the context of global variations in human ways of life, the course seeks to give a comparative insight into how spatial and material conditions form and are formed by society and culture.
-The course focuses on social anthropological approaches to ecology, economy, things, and space.
-Furthermore, it connects the material and ideal aspects of life by discussing several themes, such as: landscape, place and body, regimes of production, technology, environment and resource management, gift exchange, market and consumption.
-Emphasis is placed on conveying the social and cultural diversity found around the world, and on how this diversity connected by means of modernization and globalization, as well as uneven involvement in both national and supranational governance.
+How people interact with their spatial and material surroundings is a central concern of social anthropology.
+This course gives a comparative insight into how spatial and material conditions form, and are formed, by social and cultural contexts.
+The course focuses on social anthropological approaches to ecology, economy, things, and space, and connects the material and ideal aspects of human life via several themes, such as: landscape, place and body, regimes of production, technology, environment and resource management, gift exchange, market and consumption.
+Emphasis is placed on conveying the social and cultural diversity found around the world, amid uneven projects of globalization and modernization, and relations of power and governance.

 Learning Outcomes